Algoteers/Improvement-Proposals/SIP 011 - SOCIAL CONTRACT - ALGO Governance Charter.md

 The following criteria relates to certain notions pertaining to a format of Competitions that is still under analysis.
 Therefore, the definitions set forth hereafter shall be regarded as preliminary and should be interpreted as a declaration of intentions rather than final definitions.

-Exchanges are expected (under contract) to award prizes to the winners of each competition.
+Exchanges are expected (under contract) to award prizes to the winners of each Competition.
 The funds for prizes Exchanges shall pay originate from Transaction Fees.

-In order to bootstrap this critical incentive during early stages of the project the Superalgos Organization shall issue a number of ALGO tokens and reserve them for ALGO Prize distribution among Competition winners.
+In order to bootstrap this critical incentive during early stages of the project the Superalgos Organization shall issue a number of ALGO Tokens and reserve them for ALGO Prize distribution among Competition winners.
 In later stages, once Competitions are fully understood, the Governing Body shall implement the appropriate mechanisms to guarantee enough incentives are in place to fuel this critical activity of the Community.

 ### ACPF Deployment Rules